 - Enable fans to stay in contact (follow you): Check.

 But in fact, it is even more powerful than simply the ability to manage an author profile.
-As you can see in the sidebar graphic, it is a dashboard to your entire author experience on Amazon.
+It's also a dashboard to your entire author experience on Amazon.
 It gives you the ability to review and manage reviews, monitor sales and edit certain book details.

-- Visit authorcentral.com: the place to manage author profiles for Amazon.com (the U.S. store).
+- Visit authorcentral.com: the place to manage author profiles for all Amazon stores.

 - Click the Join Now button: use your regular Amazon email and password to establish an account.
 They send you an email to confirm your account.